AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module8/ex1.md

 ![ACOP](./images/eventidtype.png)

-Next, you need to select a Schema.
-All Schemas that are shown here, are Adobe Experience Platform Schemas.
+Next, you need to select a schema.
+All schemas that are shown here, are Adobe Experience Platform Schemas.

 ![Demo](./images/evschema.png)

-You'll notice that not all Schemas are shown.
-There are many more Schemas available in Adobe Experience Platform.
+You'll notice that not all schemas are shown.
+There are many more schemas available in Adobe Experience Platform.
-To show up in this list, a Schema needs to have a very specific Mixin linked to it.
-The Mixin that is needed to show up here is called `Orchestration eventID`.
+To show up in this list, a schema needs to have a very specific field group linked to it.
+The field group that is needed to show up here is called `Orchestration eventID`.

-Let's have a quick look how these Schemas are defined in Adobe Experience Platform.
+Let's have a quick look how these schemas are defined in Adobe Experience Platform.

 In the left menu, go to **Schemas** and open this in a new browser tab.
 In **Schemas**, go to **Browse** to see the list of available Schemas.
 Open the Schema `Demo System - Event Schema for Website (Global v1.1)`.